 Writing Effective Minutes

-- interacting with the chair to keep the discussion on track
+- Engage with the meeting chair and participants to keep discussions on track and ensure clarity of information.

 Facilitator